2013 Kentucky Derby: Race

 On race day, rain fell steadily throughout the morning and early afternoon.
 The rain stopped before the start of the Derby, but the track conditions remained cold and "sloppy".
 All the pre-race favorites drew favorable posts.
 Black Onyx drew lane one, which was left open when he scratched.

 The Derby got off to a very fast start as Palace Malice took the early lead.
 As Normandy Invasion seized the lead, Orb was just about in last place.
 "I was so far behind.
 I just let him be calm and relaxed, and he was able to do it," said Orb jockey Joel Rosario.
 "He was very relaxed and did exactly what I wanted.
 It was a perfect trip."

 Orb rallied down the stretch, winning by 2 1/2 lengths in a time of 2:02.89.
 The win gave Hall of Fame trainer and native Kentuckian Shug McGaughey his first career Kentucky Derby victory.
-His horses were 0-6 in six previous Derby starts.
+His horses were 0–6 in six previous Derby starts.
 "I've always dreamed of this day and it finally came," McGaughey remarked.
 "I'm thrilled for the people who put in so much time on this horse, and of course I'm thrilled for me."
 The win supplemented a record setting season for Rosario.
 He racked up 38 victories in the spring session, the most ever, and in March won the world's richest horse race - the $10 million Dubai World Cup.
 The Derby marked Orb's fifth consecutive win, earning $1,414,800 and bringing the horse's lifetime winnings to $2,335,850.
-He is owned by Ogden Mills Phipps and Stuart Janney III.
+He was owned by Ogden Mills Phipps and Stuart Janney III.

 Golden Soul took second place while Revolutionary finished third.
 Revolutionary trainer, Todd Pletcher, who had a record tying five horses in the field, remarked "I thought he ran super.
 He got shuffled back farther than we thought and he had to keep waiting to try to make up ground ...
 He closed strongly and just ran out of ground."
 Normandy Invasion and Mylute rounded out the top five.
 Riding Mylute, Rosie Napravnik's fifth-place finish was the highest ever by a female jockey, besting her own record of ninth place set in 2011.